 It also shows the limitations of rationalism.
 Reason is not sufficient to prove something but only to test a proof.
 The reason for this is because one’s reasoning is not infallible, and one can make a mistake at any stage in one’s reasoning, just as the atheist has done above.
 So reason cannot prove that there is no God; it can only be used to check if a proof holds water.
 Some things are too high for reason to explain or understand.
 Reason is a useful tool, but it is not sufficient.
 Some things are above reason and some things are against reason.
 Do not confuse one for the other.

 This is why in the scientific world we use experiments to check if a hypothesis is right, and this is why we need divine revelation to keep us right in our thinking about God, origins, the purpose of life, death, life after death and eternity.
 We neglect it at our peril.

-1 May 2017: John Macleod on atheist beliefs in ‘There is no God, and we hate Him’ – Scottish Daily Mail, Thursday 27th April 2017: “atheism is not rationality.
+1 May 2017: John Macleod’s article on atheist beliefs is headlined: ‘There is no God, and we hate Him’ – Scottish Daily Mail, Thursday 27th April 2017.
+He states: “atheism is not rationality.
 It is a religion – a faith-based belief system, like any other religion, and in whose names some of the most appalling crimes of the twentieth century were committed.
 And the fanaticism and hatefulness of so many atheists suggest their position is not, in truth, there is no God; it is that there is no God, and they hate Him.”

 6 Oct 2017: Peter Hitchins on a similar point.